Bloomer, Wisconsin

 Bloomer is a city in Chippewa County, Wisconsin, United States.
 As of the 2020 census, the population of the city of Bloomer was 3,683.

 History

-Mr. Bloomer and a group of men from Galena, Illinois built a mill on the site in 1848.
+Jeremiah Bloomer and a group of men from Galena, Illinois built a mill on the site in 1848.
 As winter approached, he sold the dam to H. S. Allen and returned to Galena.
 Settled in 1855, the village was known as Vanville until 1867, when it was surveyed and platted.

 Geography

 According to the United States Census Bureau, the city has a total area of 3.09 sqmi, of which 2.94 sqmi is land and 0.15 sqmi is water.

 Bloomer is situated along U.S. Highway 53 and Wisconsin Highway 40, as well as County Roads F, Q and SS.
 Wisconsin Highway 64 is nearby.